Knowledge Distillation Driven Semantic NOMA for Image Transmission with Diffusion Model: Conclusion

 \section{Conclusion}

 This paper proposed the KDD-SemNOMA scheme, a pioneering framework for wireless image semantic NOMA transmission.
 By integrating adaptive channel-aware encoding, knowledge distillation optimization, and diffusion model-based generative refinement, our approach effectively addressed the critical challenges of semantic feature interference and perceptual quality degradation under bandwidth-constrained multi-user scenarios.
 Our proposed KDD-SemNOMA leveraged a ConvNeXt-based architecture with enhanced AF-Module to ensure robust performance over AWGN and Rayleigh fading channels.
 At the first stage, knowledge distillation strategy leveraged interference-free orthogonal transmission teacher model to optimize SemNOMA student model training, yielding PSNR and SSIM gain without additional inference complexity.
 At the second stage, the diffusion model-based refinement harnessed generative priors to elevate perceptual quality, transforming initial reconstructions into high-fidelity images.
 Experimental results demonstrate KDD-SemNOMA’s superiority over state-of-the-art baselines, simultaneously advancing pixel-level fidelity and perceptual quality.
-Future work will explore scalability to larger user populations, real-time implementation under dynamic channel conditions, and integration of multimodal data.
+Future work will extend the scenario from uplink to downlink NOMA, explore scalability to larger user populations, adjust the compression rate based on real-time channel state information, and integration of multimodal data.